cloudsolver/aws-soa/atoms/CodePipeline.md

 #Q How should troubleshooting be done?
 See:
-Answer: Use [[CloudWatch]]Events and [[EventBridge]] e.g. create events for failed pipelines, cancelled stages.
+Answer: Use [[CW]]Events and [[EventBridge]] e.g. create events for failed pipelines, cancelled stages.
 Check console for reason.
 Also check IAM Service Role permissions.
 Denied API calls can be checked with [[CloudTrail]]

 #Q What is the preferred way to trigger CodePipeline?
 See: [Migration to Event Driven](https://docs.aws.amazon.com/codepipeline/latest/userguide/update-change-detection.html)